JanssenProject/jans/jans-cedarling/README.md

 Cedarling is written in the Rust programming language (folder `cedarling`).
 And you can import it into your project as a dependency.

+You can install Rust toolchain by following the official [rust installation guide](https://www.rust-lang.org/tools/install).

 ## Examples of rust Cedarling

 Rust examples of using Cedarling contains in the folder `cedarling/examples`.